-- The Audit Record Repository receives event audit reports and stores them.
+The Audit Record Repository receives event audit reports and stores them.
 It may be part of a federated network of repositories.
 It is expected to have analysis and reporting capabilities, but those capabilities are not specified as part of this profile.
-This profile also does not specify the capacity of an Audit Record Repository, because the variety of deployment needs makes it impractical to set requirements for the event report volume or capacity needed. - 1780 The Audit Repository shall support: - 1.
-Both audit transport mechanisms specified in ITI TF-2a: 3.20. - 2.
-Receipt of all IHE-specified audit message formats.
+This profile also does not specify the capacity of an Audit Record Repository, because the variety of deployment needs makes it impractical to set requirements for the event report volume or capacity needed.

+The Audit Repository shall support:

+- 1. At least one of the audit transport mechanisms specified in ITI TF-2a: 3.20.
+(See Table 9.2 - 1. - 1915 2.
+Receipt of at least one of the IHE-specified audit message formats.
 Note that the message format is extensible to include both future IHE specifications (e.g., audit requirements for new IHE transactions) and private extensions. - 3.
 Local security and privacy service protections and user access controls.

-4. All messages complying with the Syslog RFCs shall be accepted.
-The Audit Repository may ignore or process messages in non-IHE message formats.
+The Audit Record Repository may ignore or process messages in non-IHE message formats.
 This may be for backwards compatibility or other reasons.